bcgov/mobile-developer-guide/docs/encryption.md

 Unlike Apple, Google does not ask for compliance documentation.
 Your app is expected to follow U.S. regulations.

 # Your app's compliance
 It is important for you to determine your app's compliance.
-See the [Encryption and Export Administration Regulations (EAR)](https://www.bis.doc.gov/index.php/policy-guidance/encryption) website for more details.
+If you distribute your app outside of Canada you will need to follow [U.S. encryption export regulations](https://www.bis.doc.gov/index.php/policy-guidance/encryption).
+If you need help determining your compliance level, contact [Legal Services Branch](https://dir.gov.bc.ca/gtds.cgi?show=Branch&organizationCode=AG&organizationalUnitCode=LEGAL).